[eBook] Reduce Reliance on IT

 So without further ado, here is Tip #1 on how to launch websites quicker.

-I.T. has a valuable role to play at any enterprise concerned about security, compliance and the stability of backend infrastructure.
-But when it comes to provisioning the marketing tools and technologies that will power optimal web experiences for your visitors, you need the power to choose.
+IT has a valuable role to play at any enterprise concerned about security, compliance and the stability of backend infrastructure.
+When it comes to provisioning the marketing tools and technologies that will power optimal web experiences for your visitors, you need the power to choose.

 Your digital marketing efforts risk being perpetually one step behind without a certain level of autonomy over managing your web properties.
-Over-reliance on I.T. expertise hinders your ability to test new campaign ideas, experiment with new delivery methods such as mobile, and nimbly respond to changes and challenges in the marketplace.
+Over-reliance on IT expertise hinders your ability to test new campaign ideas.
+As well as experiment with new delivery methods such as mobile, and nimbly respond to changes and challenges in the marketplace.
 Customers and prospects who receive less-than-stellar web experiences with your company or brand don’t take the desired actions.